 What happens to the application once it is submitted to the IAC?

 Upon an application's submission to the IAC office, it is imported into the database.
-Facilities (not including vein center*) have five days** to submit the corresponding hard copy components including the case studies, IAC Accreditation Agreement, attestations and fee (if paid by check).
+Facilities (not including vein center*) have five days** to submit the corresponding hard copy components including the case studies, IAC Accreditation Agreement (if modified) and fee (if paid by check).
 The accreditation review process generally takes approximately 12 to 16 weeks to complete and the decision returned to the facility.

 *Applicable vein centers will be notified within 10 days that the application and log were received and which procedures have been selected for submission.
 Facilities will then have 30 days to submit the selected case study documentation.